 Simply order your music lesson plans in our online shop.
-You can purchase them one at a time if you are on a tight budget.
-Or you can buy a half-semester program if you like to plan ahead.
+You can buy a half-semester program if you’d like to do a pilot project and see if it’s for you.
 Or you can buy all four programs for an age level if you like discounts.
 Write and ask us if you don’t see a bulk discount in the shop.

 Musical Child is not a franchise

-You cannot call your classes Musical Child because it is our business name and has an associated trademark.
-However, we like you to say in your promotional material that you use Musical Child publications.
-The advantage to you is that your parents/carers can also buy the activities directly from our website to use at home and that way the children’s learning is reinforced without you having to outlay your money buying and selling parent resources.
+We like you to say in your promotional material that you use Musical Child publications but you need to come up your own business name.
+The advantage to you is that your parents/carers can also buy the activities directly from our website to use at home and that way the children’s learning is reinforced without you having to outlay your money buying and selling parent resources from a franchiser.